tosho-ait/ubuntu-for-gitlab/README.md

 # ubuntu-for-gitlab

-Ubuntu bionic with added sshpass
+Ubuntu Bionic with added sshpass.
+I use this in Gitlab Runners.